practiceQ gives you the ability to create automated emails around your appointments. Here are some scenarios provided by our customers:

 Let’s look at an example where we want to send an automated email 30 days after the Initial Consultation.
 The goal of this email is to remind the client that it’s time for their follow-up appointment.

-Navigate to "Bookings > Booking Settings", and open the "Emails" tab.
-To create a new automated email, click on "Add Email".
+Navigate to "Bookings > Booking Settings", and open the "Messages" tab.
+To create a new automated email, click on "Add Email" under the "Email Templates" section.

 Examine the image below and notice that we have chosen to send this email only for a specific appointment type, "Initial Consultation", and that we have scheduled it to be delivered 1 day after each appointment of this type.